 Brushing and flossing your teeth regularly helps to keep food from sticking around to cause the bacteria to grow.
 If you are not able to brush your teeth every time you eat, try rinsing your mouth with water.
 Rinsing will help to release the food particles while keeping your mouth moist at the same time.
 Rinse with a mouthwash that is free of alcohol regularly.

 Avoid Bad Foods

 It is obvious that some foods carry foul odours that stick around in your mouth long after the meal is finished.
 Things such as onions and garlic should be avoided before important meetings or dates.
 Sometimes these foods can linger throughout time even after brushing or rinsing your teeth.
 Avoid breath mints after meals because they only mask the smell, leaving your mouth dry causing more reason for bacteria to grow.

 Eat the Better Foods

-Avoid snacks with strong odors and eat fresh, raw vegetables instead.
-Snacking on things such as carrots and celery will not only be a healthier choice, but will also help to avoid plaque buildup which in turn will cause the bad smelling bacteria to develop.
+Avoid snacks with strong odours and eat fresh, raw vegetables instead.
+Snacking on things such as carrots and celery will not only be a healthier choice but will also help to avoid plaque buildup which in turn will cause the bad-smelling bacteria to develop.